auth0/docs/articles/client-platforms/jquery/05-linking-accounts.md

 # Summary

-In this guide you learned how to enrich your users profile information by linking their Auth0 accounts with an OAuth provider like Facebook and Google.
+In this guide you learned how to enrich your users' profile information by linking their Auth0 accounts with an OAuth provider like Facebook or Google.